-public void execute(IEnvironmentSpace space, ISpaceObject obj, long progress, IClockService clock);
+public void execute(IEnvironmentSpace space, ISpaceObject obj, long progress, IClockService); '''

+'''

 public boolean isFinished(IEnvironmentSpace space, ISpaceObject obj);

-} {code}
+}

-~IObjectTask interface~
+IObjectTask interface

+As an example below a move task from the cleanerworld example is shown.
+It

+'''

 As an example below a move task from the cleanerworld example is shown.
 It basically changes the avatar position according to its velocity and direction step by step.
 It also reduces the amount of available energy according the currently travelled distance.
 The task is set to finished when the target location has been reached.